10-Step Link Building Checklist: All You Need to Know

 ahrefs link intersect tool

-Use filters like DR and domain traffic to only focus on high quality backlink opportunities.
+Use filters like DR, domain traffic, and overall domain authority to only focus on high quality backlink opportunities.

-We also recommend only going for dofollow links since nofollow ones don’t pass link juice.
+We also recommend prioritizing dofollow links since a nofollow link typically doesn’t pass link juice the same way.

 Once you’ve compiled a list of competitor backlinks, export the data to a spreadsheet and prepare for outreach.